-We are a diverse multi-disciplinary collaboration including patients and their relatives, clinicians, epidemiologists, informatics and triallists.
+We are a diverse multi-disciplinary collaboration including patients and their relatives, clinicians, epidemiologists, data scientists and triallists.

 People with cardiovascular disease (such as previous heart attack, stroke, or peripheral vascular disease) have a heart which is vulnerable at rest.
 During critical illness, the oxygen demand of both the heart and the whole body increases significantly.
 However, for patients with CVD, they may be unable to increase the oxygen delivery to the heart, resulting in an oxygen supply-demand imbalance.
 This may lead to a heart attack.
 We have shown that approximately a quarter of critically ill patients with CVD have a heart attack whilst in ICU, which are associated with poorer longer term outcomes, and that very few of these are diagnosed by the clinical team.

 Our project of work proposes to use routine healthcare data to characterise this population of people at a national level for the first time, and identify patients who are both at risk of heart attacks, and who are having a heart attack.
 This will inform the novel design of a trial of higher vs lower blood concentration levels in this high risk population.